 Electives are chosen by the trainee — which must be approved by the trainee’s advisor — and consist of 2xxx or higher level courses that address trainee’s educational and career goals.
 Courses that are not listed below can also be chosen with approval from the trainee’s advisor.

-BIOINF 2016: Foundations of Translational Bioinformatics (3 credits)
+BIOINF 2016 Foundations of Translational Bioinformatics (3 credits)

-BIOINF 2017: Clinical Research Informatics (3 credits)
+BIOINF 2117 Applied Clinical Informatics (3 credits)

-BIOINF 2124: Principles of Global Health Informatics (3 credits)
+BIOINF 2124 Principles of Global Health Informatics (3 credits)

-BIOINF 2125: Informatics and Industry (1 credit)
+BIOINF 2125 Informatics and Industry (1 credit)

-BIOINF 2990: Masters Independent Study (1-6 credits)
+BIOINF 2990 Master’s Independent Study